I-M-Iqbal/I-M-Iqbal.github.io/content/blog/Kier-Starmer-and-genocide.md

 ## ICJ judgment in Croatia v Serbia:

-The court concluded no genocide had taken place because: the acts committed by Serbia were not of a systematic or general nature, which is a requirement for genocide to be established because occasional denial of food, as shown in the evidence provided by Croatia are insufficient to establish systematic or general conduct which is required for a finding of genocide under Article II (c).
+The court concluded no genocide had taken place because the acts committed by Serbia were not of a systematic or general nature, which is a requirement for genocide to be established because occasional denial of food, as shown in the evidence provided by Croatia are insufficient to establish systematic or general conduct.
+As mentioned above, he conclusions of the court in this case is controversial.
 However, the court did not reject the argument that deprivation of the nature that Serbia imposed on the civilian population of occupied Croatia was capable of violating Article II (c), as long as it was of a systematic and general nature.

 ## South Africa V Israel:

 South Africa took the extraordinary step of bringing a genocide case against Israel for its acts in the Gaza Strip with began October 8th.
 They are arguing that one of the acts of genocide that is taking place is systematic denial of objects indispensable for human life including but not limited to food, water and medical care which they argue violate Article II (c).

+Ms Blinne Ní Ghrálaigh highlighted before the ICJ that 'According to the World Food Programme, "\[f]our out of five people [in the world], in famine or a catastrophic type of hunger, are in Gaza right now”.
+Indeed, experts warn that deaths from starvation and disease risk significantly outstripping deaths from bombings'.[^8]

-Only provisional measures hearings have taken place as the case was filied in early 2024.
+Only provisional measures hearings have taken place as the case was filed in early 2024.
 Provisional measures are measures ordered by the court to ensure the subject of the dispute remains in existence so the court can order appropriate remedies.
 They are issued where the claims are plausible and where there is an urgent need to prevent imminent irreparable prejudice to the rights at issue in the dispute.
 It is clear that the subject of this dispute: the lives of two million persons are at imminently at risk so the only question the court has to answer was is: are the claims by South Africa plausible?

 ## January 2024 provisional measures order:

 The court issued provisional measures, meaning they found South Africa's claims plausible.
-In its original provisional measures order the court found many Palestinians in the Gaza Strip had 'no access to the most basic foodstuffs, potable water, electricity, essential medicines or heating'.[^9] As a result one provisional measure contained in that order was: 'Israel must take immediate and effective measures to enable the provision of urgently needed basic services and humanitarian assistance to address the adverse conditions of life faced by Palestinians in the Gaza Strip'[^9] which clearly includes food and other neccesities for life.
+In its original provisional measures order the court found many Palestinians in the Gaza Strip had 'no access to the most basic foodstuffs, potable water, electricity, essential medicines or heating'.[^9] As a result the court ordered Israel to 'take immediate and effective measures to enable the provision of urgently needed basic services and humanitarian assistance to address the adverse conditions of life faced by Palestinians in the Gaza Strip'[^9] which clearly includes food and other necessities of life.

 ## March 2024 provisional measures order: